geokels/OpenRefine-archaeology-lesson/_episodes/04-save-export.md

 You can import an existing project into OpenRefine by clicking `Open...` in the upper right > `Import Project` and selecting the `tar.gz` project file.
 This project will include all of the raw data and cleaning steps that were part of the origina project.

-## Exporting Cleaned Data

-You can also export just your cleaned data, rather than the entire project.

-1. Click `Export` in the top right and select the file type you want to export the data in. `Tab-separated values` (`tsv`) or `Comma-separated values` (`csv`) would be good choices.
-2. That file will be exported to your default `Download` directory.
-That file can then be opened in a spreadsheet program or imported into programs like R or Python, which we'll be discussing later in our workshop.

-Remember from our lesson on Spreadsheets that using widely-supported, non-proprietary file formats like `tsv` or `csv` improves the ability of yourself and others to use your data.